 I’m sure many-a-mom has said, ‘He was such a good eater as a baby!
 I don’t know what happened!”
 Me either, sister.

 It is a daily struggle to get nutritious food into the mouths and down to the bellies of my twin boys.
 The importance of this became ever so clear this winter when one of my sons was sick probably – six times?
 I lost count.
 And, on top of that, he has been complaining too often that his tummy hurts.

 Since 80% of our immune systems is derived from gut health and what we eat largely contributes to that, I knew I needed to up my game in the nutrition department.
 It was too important to just let him be picky.

 Most moms know that you have to be a little sneaky if you want to get healthy food into your little human.
 These yogurt breakfast bars can give you a little jump start to getting some covert nutrition into your willful toddler.

-The recipe is simple, but it really is the yogurt that puts it over the top for me, as far as nutrition goes.
-I chose to use HappyFamily HappyTot Whole Milk yogurt, and here’s a few reasons why:
+The recipe is simple, but it really using organic yogurt that puts it over the top for me, as far as nutrition goes.

 - First, there are no added sweeteners (and we all know how awful sugar is for us!)

 - It is mindfully made with probiotics – another key component of gut health.